ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

 1. Pipette the same volume from each sample (which are now normalized to the same concentration from the step above) into the appropriate tube.
 You should have 1 tube for each sequencing lane.
     * _Note:_ To avoid pipetting error associated with using very small volumes, it's best to ensure that at least 2 &#956;L is being taken from each sample when creating the equimolar pool.

+## QC of final libraries

+Sequencing centers generally suggest that customers send any relevant library QC data along with their library shipments.
+We will perform these QC steps here.

+1. Quantify the concentration of the final library pools to be sequenced using a Qubit.
+Quantify each lane separately.
+2. Visualize the library on a gel
+    * Use 50 bp Fermentas Gene Ruler
+    * Use a 1.5% agarose gel with 3 &#956;L of 1% Ethidium Bromide (EtBr) added to gel
+    * Run gel for 60 minutes at 100 V with 3 &#956;L EtBr added to buffer
+3. (optional) Visualize fragment size distribution using an Agilent Bioanalyzer with a DNA 1000 High Sensitivity chip

 ## Testing the libraries

 We tested the protocol above by shotgun sequencing two white clover (_Trifolium repens_) genomes to 35X coverage on a lane of HiSeq 4000.
 [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) reports for both sequencing libraries are available [HERE](./fastqc_reports/).
 While the reports show some warnings, these can be largely eliminated by the adapter trimming performed using [bbduk](https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/bbduk-guide/).
 The adapter contamination occured because we sheared DNA to a mean size of 300 bp, resulting adapter read-though of some smaller fragments during sequencing.
 We now recommend shaering to 500bp to minimize this.
 Nonetheless, few reads were lost and all remaining reads were high quality.